JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 section, where we create a continuation object.
 The object overrides `resumeWith` with the same signature.

 Adding the `continuation` parameter to suspend lambdas and functions is known as Continuation-Passing Style, the style actively used in lisps.
-For example, in Scheme, if a function returns a value in a continuation-passing style, it passes the value to the continuation parameter.
+For example, if a function returns a value in a continuation-passing style in Scheme, it passes the value to the continuation parameter.
 So, a function accepts the continuation parameter, and the caller passes the continuation by calling `call/cc` intrinsic.
 The same happens in Kotlin with passing return value to caller's continuation's `resumeWith`.
 However, unlike Scheme, Kotlin does not use something like `call/cc`.
 Every coroutine already has a continuation.
 The caller passes it to the callee as an argument.
-Since the coroutine passes the return value to `resumeWith`, its parameter has the same type as the return type of the coroutine.
-Technically, the type is `Result<T>`, but it is just a union `T | Throwable`; in this case, `T` is `Unit`.
-The next section uses return types other than
+Since the coroutine passes the return value to `resumeWith`, its parameter has the same type as the coroutine's return type.
+Technically, the type is
- `Unit` to illustrate how to resume a coroutine with a value.
+`Result<T>`, but it is just a union `T | Throwable`; in this case, `T` is `Unit`.
+The next section uses return types other than `Unit` to illustrate how to resume a coroutine with a value.
 The other part, `Throwable`, is for resuming a coroutine with an exception and is explained in the relevant section.

 After we passed parent coroutine's continuation to a child coroutine, we need to store it somewhere.
 Since "parent coroutine's continuation" is quite long and mouthful for a name, we call it 'completion'.
 We chose this name because the coroutine calls it upon the